 "You need to continue to engage and empower people to highlight hazards and control risk, so mistakes are unlikely to happen in the first place, they are easy to spot and easy to recover from if they happen.
-Reduce the risk of failure but ensure we fail safe if failures hazards reported and by July 2021 the number had increased to over 500 with a very high closure rate" says Philip.
-"Unfortunately, LTAs are not an accurate reflection of what is happening here.
+Reduce the risk of failure but ensure we fail safe if failures happen"

-Kevin West, HSE Lead - Glass Mineral Wool Technology EMEA & APAC: 'If the risk level is low and the accident rate is low then we need to continue doing the things that lead to the risk being low' The incidents were in low risk areas, completing low risk tasks with low severity consequences to me this shows we are at a tolerable level of risk at St assessment, he says.
-Give every area and task a risk rating.
-Go through all the areas, determine what needs to be done - and what is being done - to control risk.
+Kevin West, HSE Lead - Glass Mineral Wool Technology EMEA & APAC: 'If the risk level is low and the accident rate is low then we need to continue doing the things that lead to the risk being low'

-HSE Manager Philip Burke says there are daily morning safety hazard review meetings at St Helens, an embedded culture of Continuous Improvement and the number of hazard spotting tours has increased significantly.
+HSE Manager Philip Burke says there are daily morning safety hazard review meetings at St Helens, an embedded culture of Continuous Improvement and the number of hazard spotting tours have increased significantly.
 "These tours keep everyone engaged because each one results in a concrete action